mike-briggs/Algorithms/README.md

 Encodes and decodes files using huffman coding

 ### Difference between files
-Finds the line by line differences between two files using Dynamic programming
+Finds the line by line differences between two files using Dynamic programming - Longest Common Substring